geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 node.parentNode.append(stickySentinelBottom);
 ```

-I add classes to make it clear what they're used for in the dev tools inspector.
+The classes aren't strictly necessary, but they make it clear why the divs are there if you were to notice them in the dev tools inspector.

-We then initialize an intersection observer to observe these sentinels.
+We then initialize an Intersection Observer to either observe the top or bottom sentinel, depending on where the sticky node is sticking.
+We use the `stickToTop` parameter passed to the action to determine this.
+The [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) allows us to execute a function when a certain node exits or enters the viewport.
+If the observer fires and the sentinel is outside of the viewport (i.e., not intersecting), then the element must be stuck (asides from an edge case we'll cover later).
+If the sentinel is in view, then the sticky element cannot be stuck.

+Either way, we execute `callback` (passed to the action as a parameter) with an argument that says whether the element is sticking.
+This callback will be provided by the component using the action and will allow the component to update whatever state it needs to when the node becomes stuck.

 ```js
 const intersectionCallback = function(entries) {